winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 ---
 title: "Why We're Building a Programming Language for Cloud Development in the AI Era"
-description: Discover why we're building a programming language for cloud development in the era of generative AI.
+description: Discover why we're building a programming language for cloud development when some believe that AI will soon replace developers.
 authors:
   - shaiber
 tags: [winglang, ai]